iseanc/hello-wordl-game/README.md

 ## Credits

-Original Wordle Clone source code: [Edopedia.com/blog/wordle-clone-javascript](https://www.edopedia.com/blog/wordle-clone-javascript/)
+Inspiration for the Wordle Clone code:  [How To Create A 7 Figure Business Idea In One Hour](https://www.youtube.com/watch?v=Wak7iN4JZzU&t=2021s)

 Sean Collins
 [iseanc@guthub.com](#iseanc@guthub.com)